zebobinho/HardCodedApp/README.md

 ### Logs

 - **mood_log.txt**: Stores all mood entries with timestamps.
-- **task_log.txt**: Stores all tasks with details such as task name, deadline and priority.
+- **task_log.txt**: Stores all tasks with details such as task name, task due date and importance.

 ### Assets